OnlyTerp/hermes-optimization-guide

 |---|---|---|---|---|

-| Kimi 2.5 | Fast | Excellent | Cheap | What we use.
-Great balance of quality, speed, and cost for entity extraction |
+| Kimi K2.6 | Fast | Excellent | Cheap | Best quality/cost default for entity extraction via Moonshot's OpenAI-compatible API |

-| Cerebras + Qwen 3 | Blazing fast | Very good | Very cheap | Fastest option in the world.
-Cerebras inference at 2000+ tok/s makes bulk ingestion fly |
+| Cerebras GPT OSS 120B | Blazing fast | Very good | Very cheap | Fastest current Cerebras production default; use when bulk ingestion speed matters most |

-| GPT-4.1-mini | Fast | Good | Cheap | Solid fallback, well-tested |
+| Gemini 3.1 Flash | Fast | Good | Cheap | Solid fallback with huge context |

-| Claude Sonnet 4 | Medium | Excellent | Mid-range | Overkill for ingestion but works great |
+| Claude Sonnet 5 | Medium | Excellent | Mid/high | Overkill for ingestion but useful for very messy documents |

-| Ollama local | Depends on GPU | Unpredictable | Free | Untested for this use case β might mess up entity extraction quality.
-Use at your own risk |
+| Ollama local | Depends on GPU | Unpredictable | Free | Viable for private/local ingestion; validate graph quality before trusting it |

 Embedding quality matters.
 If you have a GPU with 8GB+ VRAM, run

 nomic-embed-textlocally via Ollama for free.
-If you want the best quality, use Fireworks' Qwen3-Embedding-8B (4096 dimensions) β the search accuracy difference is dramatic.
+If you want the best quality, use Fireworks' Qwen3-Embedding-8B (4096 dimensions) — the search accuracy difference is dramatic.

 Running the Server